Kellenkjames/RB109/mutating_methods/example_3.md

 s = 'hello'
 t = fix(s)

 # What values do 's' and 't' have?
 Why?
 ```
 # Written Response:

+The method definition `fix` accepts `value` as a parameter on line 4.

-The local variable `s` is initialized and assigned to the String literal `'hello'` on line 10.
-The local variable `t` is initialized and assigned to the `fix` method invocation with passing the reference `s` as an argument on line 11.
+The local variable `s` is initialized and assigned to the String `'hello'` on line 10.
+The local variable `t` is initialized and assigned to the `fix` method invocation which passes `s` in as an argument on line 11.

-Within the `fix` method definition; the local variable `value` which is bound to the String literal `xyz`; appends the String literal `xyz` on line 5; this returns the String literal `'helloxyz'`.
+Within the `fix` method definition; the local variable `value` references the String `'hello'` and appends the String `'xyz'` on line 5; this returns the String `'helloxyz'`.
-`value` is reassigned to invoking the `upcase` method on `value` on line 6; this returns the String literal `'HELLOXYZ'`.
+`value` is reassigned to invoking the `upcase` method on `value` on line 6; this returns the String `'HELLOXYZ'`.
-The `concat` method is invoked on `value` while passing the reference `('!')` as an argument on line 7; the return value is the String literal `'HELLOXYZ!'`; this is the return value of the `fix` method invocation.
+`value` invokes the `concat` method and passes`('!')` in as an argument on line 7; the return value is the String `'HELLOXYZ!'`; this is the return value of the `fix` method invocation.

-`s` returns the String literal `'helloxyz'`; since `s` was mutated within the `fix` method definition before the reassignment on line 6; it affected the original object outside of the method.
-The mutated object disconnected from `s` during the reassignment; therefore; any changes that happen at the point of reassignment are ignored by `s`.
+`s` returns the String `'helloxyz'`; since `s` was mutated within the `fix` method definition before the reassignment on line 6; it returns the *last* value before reassignment occurs.

-`t` returns the String literal `'HELLOXYZ!'`; the return value of the `fix` method invocation.
+`t` returns the String `'HELLOXYZ!'`; the return value of the `fix` method invocation.

-This problem demonstrates mutating methods before reassignment.
-Strings are mutable objects.
-Within a method definition; if a String is mutated *before* its reassigned; the original object will only be affected by mutating methods that occur before the reassignment.
+This problem demonstrates mutating methods and reassignment; specifically; what happens when a mutable object is passed to a method call as an argument and is mutated *before* reassignment.
+When an object is mutated before reassignment; the original object will only be affected by mutations that occur *before* the reassignment.
+In this example, we can say that Ruby acts like "pass by reference" since the original object outside of the method was affected.